When marketing your business online, Instagram is vital in effectively connecting with your customers.

 At the bottom of the Professional Dashboard are a collection of posts and videos produced by Instagram to help you on your business journey.

-Not only are these short posts filled with useful information, but they also provide you a roadmap to create your own Instagram posts.
+Not only are these short posts filled with helpful information, but they also provide you with a roadmap to create your own Instagram posts.